Support the Gardens

 A flower pathway takes you past our olive trees and through our nursery where we have dedicated spaces to welcome students on field trips.
 Here we prepare and propagate plants before we add them to our collection.

 Further along the way, you will note our large Chilean Wine Palms, part of our collection of endangered species.
-The work we do at the Gardens includes protecting and propagating endangered species and creating a library of plants and seeds.
+The work we do at the Gardens includes protecting and propagating at-risk species and creating a library of plants and seeds.

 As you continue toward the top, check out our cheerful ribbed barrel cactus or take a meditation moment at one of our sponsored benches and enjoy the brightly-colored cistanthe grandiflora along the way.